Euler’s Log-Sine Integral

 Cancelling the 2 divided by 2, this finally yields:

 The only difference with our original expression is a different ‘dummy variable’.
-Like before, we can change v back to x and dv back to dx:
+Like before, we can change back to and dv back to dx:

 And we are done!
 Euler’s Log-Sine Integral is conquered!!